 Glide apps are what we call progressive web apps, which means they’re compatible with any device and operating system.
 You can choose from whichever app template you want, input your spreadsheet data, and the platform will automatically create an app for you, in less than seven seconds.

-There are 407 templates available presently, ranging from inventory apps to property management, CRM, employee directory, expense reporter, delivery, planner, meal plan, or even booking system apps.
+There are 407 templates available presently, ranging from inventory apps to property management, no-code CRM, employee directory, expense reporter, delivery, planner, meal plan, or even booking system apps.
 You can browse through all the different app templates on the Glide website.

 Once you’ve built your app, you’ll just have to copy, paste, and send your app’s link to anyone you want to share it with.
 Because Glide apps are PWAs (progressive web apps), users can access your app from anywhere.